I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_select_interface.md

 ## Members

+`_URB_HEADER`

 `ConfigurationHandle`

 Specifies the handle to the configuration that this interface belongs to.
 The host controller driver returns this handle when the client selects the configuration with an URB_FUNCTION_SELECT_CONFIGURATION request.

 `Hdr`

 Pointer to a <a href="..\usb\ns-usb-_urb_header.md">_URB_HEADER</a> structure that specifies the URB header information. <b>Hdr.Function</b> must be URB_FUNCTION_SELECT_INTERFACE, and <b>Hdr.Length</b> must be the size of the entire URB.

 `Interface`

 A variable-length <a href="..\usb\ns-usb-_usbd_interface_information.md">USBD_INTERFACE_INFORMATION</a> structure that specifies the interface and the new alternate setting for that interface, and if required, the new maximum packet sizes for the corresponding pipes.
 For more information, see Remarks.

 ## Remarks
 You can use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537164">GET_SELECT_INTERFACE_REQUEST_SIZE</a> macro to determine the size of the URB_FUNCTION_SELECT_INTERFACE URB, and the <b>UsbBuildSelectInterfaceRequest</b> routine to format the URB.

 The <a href="..\usb\ns-usb-_usbd_interface_information.md">USBD_INTERFACE_INFORMATION</a> structure contains information about the interface and its alternate setting.
 The <b>Pipes</b> member of <b>USBD_INTERFACE_INFORMATION</b> points to an array of <a href="..\usb\ns-usb-_usbd_pipe_information.md">USBD_PIPE_INFORMATION</a> structures.
 The array stores information about the  pipes associated with the endpoints of the interface.
 You can override certain default settings for a pipe, such as its maximum packet size.
 To alter the maximum packet size, set the USBD_PF_CHANGE_MAX_PACKET flag in <code>Pipes[i].PipeFlags</code>, and then specify the new value in <code>Pipes[i].MaximumPacketSize</code>.